 021 0222 6378

 Christopher's anatomical research, published osteopathic commentary and a range of other scientific and editorial articles have been published and cited around the World, from Spain to Japan, Canada to Eastern Europe, from the UK to Scandinavia, in a wide range of journals and book chapters: medical, rheumatological, surgical, neurosurgical, anaesthetic, physical therapy, orthopaedic surgery, forensic and humanitarian nursing, medical science, osteopathic medicine, neuroscience, and medical science.

 Active in part-time university lecturing at the University of Otago for the last 15 years, in 2020 Dr Christopher received an Excellence in Teaching award from the School of Physiotherapy, University of Otago for his contribution to the team teaching of clinical and functional anatomy to the postgraduate physiotherapy programme.
 He formerly held an Honorary Visiting Fellowship in Osteopathic Medicine at Victoria University, Melbourne.
 He currently acts as a Sentinel Reader for the Health Information Research Unit, Clinical Relevance Online Rating System of McMaster University in Canada, an established global centre of evidence-based medicine.
 He was a long standing member of the editorial advisory board for the International Journal of Osteopathic Medicine (Int J Osteopath Med) and has been editorially involved with the Australasian Medical Journal, The Journal of Health Design, and The International Journal of Complementary and Alternative Medicine.

 Dr McGrath arrived in Dunedin in 1991 from the UK, and founded Dunedin Osteopathic Clinic.
 After twenty years of practice in central Dunedin, Christopher moved out to East Taieri to continue a smaller office practice.
 Outreach clinics held at Gore Hospital and then at West Otago Health (Tapanui) continued.
 Finally, after 30 years in Otago and Southland, Christopher moved with his wife Aeja, to Ashburton, Canterbury.
-Formally an osteopath registered under the HPCA Act, he retired from osteopathic registration and practice to consult in non-invasive and manual musculoskeletal healthcare.
+Formally an osteopath registered under the HPCA Act, he retired from osteopathic practice to consult in non-invasive and manual musculoskeletal healthcare.